 Policy Sec.
-Action Type of Action Timing Transpor tation and Servicing - Transportation 10.2.1 Support preparation of a Bicycle and Trail Network Policy/ Plan.
-Co-operative Short 10.2.2 Recognize existing and proposed major roads as Policy/ Ongoing designated on Schedules.
-Regulation/ Co-operative 10.2.3 New roads and major improvements to existing Policy/ Ongoing roads shall minimize disruption to agricultural uses.
-Co-operative 10.2.4 Planning for future roads and subdivisions shall Policy Ongoing consider diverse demands on road networks.
-10.2.5 For developments in which road upgrading will be Policy Ongoing required, the development will not occur until roads 10.2.6 adequate for the development are in place.
-Delie:/ Ongoing 10.2.6 Access to crown lands and water-bodies shall be Policy/ Co-operative/ Ongoing provided wherever necessary under the appropriate 10.2.7 subdivision regulations.
-Local roads shall have a minimum right of way Regulation Policy/ Ongoing 10.2.7 width of 20 meters.
-Co-operative/ Chigoling Regulation 10.2.8 Strip development along highways discouraged for Policy Ongoing safety, aesthetic and functional reasons. , 0 0 10.2.9 Concept of an all-weather road to link Lumby with Policy Ongoing Silver Star Village is supported. - 10.2.10 Proposed transportation routes should avoid Policy Ongoing wetlands and streams and consider the impacts of roads on sensitive natural ecosystems, if possible.
-10.2.11 Encourage the Ministry of Transportation and Policy/ Ongoing Infrastructure and Infrastructure (MoTI) to consider Co-operative the needs of pedestrians and cyclists when approving new roads or upgrading existing roads.
-10.2.12 New roads shall be encouraged to connect into the Policy/ Ongoing 10.0.10 existing road network plan.
-Co-operative 10.2.13 Transportation planning may be required as part of Policy/ Ongoing the development review process.
-Co-operative 10.2.14 Recognize the importance of accessibility for Policy/ Ongoing seniors and the mobility impaired.
-Co-operative
+Action Type of Action Timing Transportation and Servicing - Transportation 10.2.1 Support preparation of a Bicycle and Trail Network Plan.
+Policy/ Co-operative Short 10.2.2 Recognize existing and proposed major roads as designated on Schedules.
+Policy/ Regulation/ Co-operative Ongoing 10.2.3 New roads and major improvements to existing roads shall minimize disruption to agricultural uses.
+Policy/ Co-operative Ongoing 10.2.4 Planning for future roads and subdivisions shall consider diverse demands on road networks.
+Policy Ongoing 10.2.5 For developments in which road upgrading will be required, the development will not occur until roads adequate for the development are in place.
+Policy Ongoing 10.2.6 Access to crown lands and water-bodies shall be provided wherever necessary under the Policy/ Co-operative/ Ongoing 10.2.7 appropriate subdivision regulations.
+Local roads shall have a minimum right of way width of 20 meters.
+Regulation Policy/ Co-operative/ Regulation Ongoing 10.2.8 Strip development along highways discouraged for safety, aesthetic and functional reasons.
+Policy Ongoing 10.2.9 Concept of an all-weather road to link Lumby with Silver Star Village is supported.
+Policy Ongoing 10.2.10 Proposed transportation routes should avoid wetlands and streams and consider the impacts of roads on sensitive natural ecosystems, if possible.
+Policy Ongoing 10.2.11 Encourage the Ministry of Transportation and Infrastructure and Infrastructure (MoTI) to consider the needs of pedestrians and cyclists when approving new roads or upgrading existing roads.
+Policy/ Co-operative Ongoing 10.2.12 New roads shall be encouraged to connect into the existing road network plan.
+Policy/ Co-operative Ongoing 10.2.13 Transportation planning may be required as part of the development review process.
+Policy/ Co-operative Ongoing 10.2.14 Recognize the importance of accessibility for seniors and the mobility impaired.
+Policy/ Co-operative Ongoing